fockspaces/fastnote/Documentation/TechSkills.md

 ### Scalability with AWS Lambda

-Lambda's auto-scaling capability is an powerful advantage, as it manages and scales out concurrent requests without the need to maintain an infrastructure.
+The auto-scaling capabilities of AWS Lambda offer a significant advantage by handling and scaling concurrent requests without the necessity for infrastructure maintenance.

 <img src="https://github.com/fockspaces/fastnote/assets/63909491/57708be4-ed63-43a2-a830-cb0ff8bafea5" alt="image" width="80%" height="auto" />

-The following steps in our application ensure scalability:
+Our application employs the following steps to maintain scalability:

 - Stage 1: GPT Fetching